PHP 5 has an exception model similar to that of other programming

 0.2 Caught exception: Division by zero.
 Hello World

-Example #4 Exception handling with a finally
+Example #4 Exception handling with a finally block

 <?php